01 Nov How to Work in Spain Post-Grad

 Requirements - Desire to step out of your comfort zone!

-Location - Madrid with weekend trip to Barcelona
+Location - Madrid with trips to Barcelona & Segovia

 Whether you’re an alum of PINC or not, we offer internships in Spain for young women.
 Maybe you don’t want something long-term; PINC could be a great option for you!
 We’ll personally match participants with organizations that match their interests to ensure the best experience for all parties involved.
 Not only will you develop professionally, but having an internship in Spain will make your resume stand out in the future.
 Choosing PINC also gives you the option of participating in a 2-week immersion program.
 In this crash-course to Spain, you’ll learn Spanish, partake in cultural activities, and have the opportunity for networking events.
 This is a great way to travel to Spain while also focusing on personal and professional development.
 PINC tip: Follow us on Facebook, Instagram, and Twitter for special offers and discounts on your application.